cheszn/Revenue_Magnet/README.md

 - **Altair & Plotly Express**: For creating interactive data visualizations.
 - **NumPy**: For numerical operations.

-## Getting Started
-To run the application:
-1. Activate the virtual environment.
-2. Navigate to the application directory.
-3. Run `streamlit run app.py`.

 ## Security
 The app includes a basic authentication mechanism to restrict access and protect sensitive data.